Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: GPDEs: A Generalized Class of Linear Models

-\textbf{ODE Subsystem:} We start by identifying the parameters of the ODE subsystem.
-Since $i(t)$ is the only finite dimensional state we set $x(t) = i(t)$ to get $\dot x(t)=\frac{-R}{L}x(t)+u(t)$.
+\textbf{ODE Subsystem:} Since $i(t)$ is the only finite dimensional state we set $x(t) = i(t)$ to get $\dot x(t)=\frac{-R}{L}x(t)+u(t)$.
 The ODE subsystem influences the PDE subsystem via signals $w(t)$ and $T(t)$.
 The effect of the PDE subsystem on the regulated and observed outputs ($z$ and $y$, respectively) is routed through $r(t)$.
 The outputs, $z,y$ and internal signals, $v,r$, are now defined as